eduardoamendola/CloudFormation/README.md

 * Be able to explain the following: WaitConditions, Ref calls, Parameters, Mappings
 * Understand the relationship between CFN calls and the HTTPS APIs for the various services.
 * Understand how to use custom resources (Lambda functions, SNS topics, etc)
+* Learn how cloudformation sets up AutoScaling/LaunchConfiguration to perform migrations with zero downtime

 ### Features